pooltogether/documentation/protocol/prize-strategy/multiple-winners/README.md

-# 🤑 Single Random Winner
+# 🤑 Multiple Winners

-DEPRECATED IN v3.1.0

-The Single Random Winner prize strategy periodically selects a random winner and awards to them all the prizes available in the Prize Pool.
+The Multiple Winnners prize strategy periodically selects a predefined number of winners and awards to them an equal share of the prizes available in the Prize Pool.

-A Single Random Winner prize strategy is initialized with:
+A Multiple Winners prize strategy is initialized with:

 **Prize Period Start:** the timestamp at which the prize period should start

 **Prize Period Seconds**: the duration of time between prizes

+**The PrizePool address**: the address of the prize pool (../../prize-pool) that implements the pool functionality such as deposit and withdraw

 \*\*\*\*[**Ticket**](../ticket.md)**:** The interface to use to select winners